-Sustainable Fashion is the 4th most polluting industry on the planet when you consider its carbon emissions.
+The fashion industry accounts for 10% of the carbon produced by humans.
 For such reasons, sustainability in the fashion industry has been a hot topic for a while.
-But the problem is, it is also widely misunderstood.
+But the problem is it is also widely misunderstood.

 For us to get started, it’s important for you to know that there are several different angles to approach what sustainable fashion really means.

 Today we will start this post by quickly addressing the 4 main pillars of sustainable fashion and debunking 6 common myths and mistakes that you might be making in your pursuit towards a more sustainable retail approach.

 As mentioned above, sustainable fashion mainly focuses on 4 principal aspects.

 Sustainable fashion stands on four key pillars that collectively build a comprehensive framework for responsible consumption: